 The sharing in small groups is honest and deep.
 Confidentiality allows students to share issues they feel they can’t share elsewhere.
 Many times I openly cry with girls as they tell their story.
 Their problems and pain are very real.
 This may be hard for adults to accept.
 But youth are very aware of everything that goes on in their environment, and it deeply affects them.

 The best part about Celebrate Recovery for youth is seeing the life transformation.
 Out of all this pain, I see students forgive others and makes amends to people they’ve hurt.
 They break off unhealthy friendships, break addictions, and experience victory and joy.
 This is proof that the program works for kids who stay with it.

 In Celebrate Recovery for youth, teens learn how to process their feelings and understand their actions.
 They gain a firm foundation on God’s truth for the rest of their lives.

 Of course, this doesn’t mean that they won’t experience pain and problems as they enter adulthood.
 However, I hope they’ll always take the tools they’ve learned and apply them to their lives.
 So, yes!
 A Celebrate Recovery for youth program is very appropriate and relevant.
 It works for both junior high and high school students.

 I became a leader to serve and be a blessing to others.
-However, the truth is my students have blessed me so much more than they could ever know.
+But my students have blessed me much more than they could ever know.

-I’ll end with this verse:

-Don’t let anyone think less of you because you are young.
-Be an example to all believers in what you say, in the way you live, in your love, your faith, and your purity.
+I’ll end with this verse: “Don’t let anyone think less of you because you are young.
+Be an example to all believers in what you say, in the way you live, in your love, your faith, and your purity.”
 1 Timothy 4:12

 Thanks for letting me share.